 Chapter 4.
 Getting started as an automation operator

-As an automation operator, Ansible Automation Platform can help you organize and manage automation projects using Red Hat certified collections or custom content for your organization.
+As an automation operator, Ansible Automation Platform helps you monitor and execute automation projects with Red Hat certified collections or custom content for your organization.

 To get started as a platform operator, see the following sections: